Overview

 Ingredients in Protein Powders

-Powders are an easy solution to add additional protein, and you should be cautious about the protein powder you are buying and how much you are consuming.
-There are some ingredients or concerns you may want to pay attention to.
+Protein powders are an easy solution to adding additional protein, but you should be cautious about the protein powder you buy and how much you consume.
+Some ingredients or concerns you may want to pay attention to.

 Some protein powders will contain GMOs, usually from maltodextrin derived from corn.
-If you want to avoid GMOs, you can always opt for an organic formula or look for a product labeled non-GMO.
+If you want to avoid GMOs, you can always opt for an organic formula or a non-GMO product.

 Recommendations for Protein Powder

-Regardless of the source in a supplemental powder, they typically contain between 20 and 25 grams of protein per serving.
+Regardless of the source of protein in a supplemental powder, they typically contain between 20 and 25 grams of protein per serving.
 Remember that the majority of protein should come from your diet.
 Supplementing with one shake a day should be fine.
-If you need multiple servings of protein powder to meet the protein goals, you may want to reconsider the other foods you are eating.
+If you need multiple servings of protein powder to meet the protein goals, you may want to reconsider the other foods you eat.

 Keeping Track of Your Diet

-It can be challenging for someone who does not track their macros to know that you are getting adequate protein every day.
+It can be challenging for someone who does not track their macros to know they are getting adequate protein daily.
 Even if you know what foods are high in protein, they contain varying amounts.

-A powerful tool for ensuring you are getting adequate protein is keeping a food journal.
+Keeping a food journal is a powerful tool for ensuring you get adequate protein.
 You don’t have to do this for your entire pregnancy, but keeping track of meals for a week or two is helpful to know how your diet is working.
 You don’t need a spreadsheet to track every single nutrient.
 A note on your phone or using an app may be beneficial to make sure you are getting enough protein or other vital nutrients.

 Talk to Your Doctor or Midwife

-Back in 1985, the National Research Council’s Committee on Nutrition in Medical Education recommended a minimum of 25 hours of nutrition education in medical school.
+In 1985, the National Research Council’s Committee on Nutrition in Medical Education recommended a minimum of 25 hours of nutrition education in medical school.
 This recommendation should likely be increased based on what we have learned about nutrition and diet over the past 35 years.
-Plus, add many years between medical school and practice, and some of the learned information may be outdated.
-Despite the long-standing 25 hour recommendation, most medical students are not receiving adequate education in this area.
+Plus, add many years between medical school and practice; some of the learned information may be outdated.
+Despite the long-standing 25-hour recommendation, most medical students are not receiving adequate education in this area.
 According to one report that surveyed 121 medical schools in the United States, 71% do not meet the 25-hour recommendation.
 36% provide less than half of that.
+The lack of diet and nutrition education is not just a problem in the United States.
+A systematic review of 24 studies found that medical students worldwide are not receiving adequate nutrition education.

 Thank you to the amazing companies that have supported this episode.